OrchardCMS/OrchardCore/src/docs/guides/create-cms-application/README.md

 Application started.
 Press Ctrl+C to shut down.
 ```

-Open a browser on <https://localhost:5001>, it should display the setup screen.
+Open a browser and navigate to <https://localhost:5001> to display the setup screen.

-In order to build a site with all the features of a CMS with are going to use the __Blog__ recipe.
-Recipes contains a list of modules and steps to configure an Orchard Core website.
+For demonstration purposes, we will create the website using the __Blog__ recipe.
+The __Blog__ recipe is a [starter recipe](../../getting-started/starter-recipes.md) included with Orchard Core that contains a list of features and steps to configure an Orchard Core website.

-Fill the form and select the __Blog__ recipe and __SQLite__ for the database.
+Complete the setup form and select the __Blog__ recipe and __SQLite__ for the database.

 ![image](assets/setup-screen.jpg)